tiesjan/django-convenient-formsets/README.md

   available from Django 4.0 and later, and the [`ordering_widget` attribute and corresponding method][2] are available from Django 3.0 and later.
 They are backported to older Django versions for your convenience._
-- Including the JavaScript files in the formset's `media` attribute required for dynamic formsets.
+- Including the JavaScript file in the formset's `media` attribute required for dynamic formsets.

 [1]: https://docs.djangoproject.com/en/dev/topics/forms/formsets/#deletion-widget